The Ultimate China Bucket List: 50 Must See Places to Visit in China

 Located just a short bus or train ride from Chengdu, Leshan is home to the world’s tallest stone Buddha in the world and the largest pre-modern statue in the world.

 Like something out of ancient fiction, this towering (71 metre) representation of Maitreya sits solemnly on the banks of the Qingyi River.
 With its proximity to Chengdu’s panda centre, it’s a perfect day trip.
+In fact, there are many Chengdu tours that combine the two!

 Where: Leshan can be reached by bus or train from Chengdu, or by ferry from Chongqing.